 The Company has certain commitments in relation to its Namibia and Botswana licences.
 The Namibia Licence calls for a minimum work program during the Second Renewal Exploration Period.
-See "Description of the Business - Petroleum Agreement - Second Renewal Exploration Period (2 Years, subject to possible one-year extension)" of which the requirement to complete further seismic studies and drill an exploration or stratigraphic test well remains outstanding.
-The Botswana Licence requires the Company to complete a minimum work program in the amount of US\$0.4 million over the first 4-year exploration period, which ended June 2024.
-In March 2024, the Company applied for a six-month extension of the Botswana Licence while it continued to negotiate a petroleum agreement with the government of Botswana.
-The Company has also applied for a renewal of the licence should the extension not be approved.
-Under the terms of the Botswana Petroleum Act, the Botswana Licence is deemed to continue in force until the Minister makes a determination on the licence extension and renewal.
+See "Description of the Business - Namibia - Petroleum Agreement and Namibia Licence (PEL 073) - Second Renewal Exploration Period (2 Years, subject to possible one-year extension)" of which the requirement to complete further seismic studies remains outstanding.
+The Botswana Licence calls for a minimum work program during the First Renewal Exploration Period (Botswana).
+See "Description of the Business - Botswana - Botswana Licence (PEL 001) - First Renewal Exploration Period (Botswana) (4 Years)".